phospho-app/ai-chat-bubble/README.md

 Questions are sent to the assistant using the POST API endpoint `/question_on_url`.
 This returns a streamable response.

-## Add a chat bubble to your website
+## 3. Add the chat bubble to your website

 Add the chat bubble to your website using this code snippet in a HTML component: